NORFOLK PUBLIC HOUSES

 John Howlett is given as licensee in Pigot & Co's directory of 1830.

-The house was refitted for R. Riches in 1830, so it is assumed that Mr Riches took over from Mr Howlett at about that time.
+The house was refitted for R. Riches in 1830, so it is assumed that Mr Riches took over immediately from Mr Howlett at about the time of the February sale.

 ~